HunterStanton/Currency-Converter/README.md

 - Add more currencies, the API supports far more
 - Add caching support for offline use
 - Eliminate any bugs that may still be hiding and make sure the error handling handles any common issues
+- Add proper multithreading using Grand Central Dispatch.
+At the moment a locking variable is used which freezes the UI thread until the function completes.
+This is obviously very bad as the application will lock up until the network request completes, which could never happen.